Dynamic filtering of static dipoles in magnetoencephalography: Simulation experiments

-The posterior distribution of a point process is a multi-dimensional object that is not easy to investigate, and is hard to represent faithfully by point estimates, a problem which is well known in the multi-object tracking literature (see, for example, \cite{vosido05} for another setting in which a very similar problem arises).
+The posterior distribution of a point process is a multidimensional object that is not easy to investigate and is hard to represent faithfully by point estimates, a problem which is well known in the multi-object tracking literature [see, e.g., \citet{vosido05} for another setting in which a very similar problem arises].
 At the same time, often in practical applications one is actually interested in point estimates; here, we are particularly interested in evaluating whether the particle filters provide good estimates of the dipole configuration that produced the synthetic data.
-We therefore propose a set of quantities that can be used for this purpose, bearing in mind that they are only low-dimensional projections of the actual output of the particle filter: \begin{itemize} \item The number of active sources can be represented \emph{via} the marginal distribution for the number of dipoles, which can be computed from the approximation to the posterior density as
+We therefore propose a set of quantities that can be used for this purpose, bearing in mind that they are only low-dimensional projections of the actual output of the particle filter: \begin{itemize} \item The number of active sources can be represented {via} the marginal distribution for the number of dipoles, which can be computed from the approximation to the posterior density as

-\item The location of the active sources can be represented \emph{via} the intensity measure of the corresponding point process.
-This provides information about the dipole location which is highly suited to visual inspection; from the particle filter we get the following approximation to the intensity measure
+\item The location of the active sources can be represented {via} the intensity measure of the corresponding point process.
+This provides information about the dipole location which is highly suited to visual inspection; from the particle filter we get the following approximation to the intensity measure:

-In our implementation this approximation is defined for all the locations on the grid, but not continuously over the entire volume. \item The direction and the intensity of the estimated dipoles, i.e. the vectorial mark of the point process: one way to provide such information is to calculate the average dipole moment at each location, conditional on having a dipole at that location:
+In our implementation this approximation is defined for all the locations on the grid, but not continuously over the entire volume. \item The direction and the intensity of the estimated dipoles, that is, the vectorial mark of the point process: one way to provide such information is to calculate the average dipole moment at each location, conditional on having a dipole at that location:

 \end{itemize}